Apollo Asia Fund

 - Offset remaining CO2 emissions by purchase of carbon credits, ensuring permanent protection for all remaining forested areas in the country.

 - Take aggressive steps to minimize the carbon cost of each tonne of crude palm oil produced, mill by mill.
 Buyers will soon be demanding this.
-This will involve 'retirement' of large areas of oil palm currently planted with peat.
+This will involve 'retirement' of large areas of oil palm currently planted on peat.

 - Agree accelerated depreciation rates for approved methane capture and reuse plants.
 Such favourable rates to be reduced over the next 5 years, then changed to an increasingly ferocious tax on every tonne of methane emitted.